Sheryl Crow

 You've got everything you need

-Under your thick
+Under your thick skin

 I know where you're going